-After the positive performance in January, oil closed with a barrel price of $ 55.9, (+ 7.9% compared to 31 December, compared with a performance of -1% of the MSCI World equity index during the same period).
+After the positive performance in January, oil closed with a barrel price of $ 55.9.
 The strong performance has continued through February with prices reaching $60 this week.
 What can investors expect in the future?
 That the positive performance continues or that a trend similar to that of 2020 is repeated?

 At Plenisfer, we believe there are more reasons to be positive going forward.